QuentinUhl/graymatter_swissknife/README.md

 >
 > This package is not designed to run on personal laptops.
 It requires at least a 20-CPU machine or a high-performance computing cluster.
 >
 > Some models are computationally intensive.
 The NLS model is the recommended solution for achieving high-quality fits.
-While the XGBoost model can produce nicer-looking images, its fitting quality is currently inferior and remains a work in progress.
+While the XGBoost model can run on your laptop and produce nicer-looking images, its fitting quality is currently inferior and remains a work in progress.
 >
 > XGBoost may be sufficient for certain applications, but we strongly encourage the use of the NLS model whenever possible.